 When you move, you may find that things are cheaper or more expensive in your new location.
 Many people move to new states or cities specifically because they’re seeking a lower cost of living.
 If your move is motivated by other factors — such as a new job — then you’ll want to learn more about the cost of living so you can budget accordingly.

 Even if your home is within your budget, property taxes, daycare costs, groceries, transportation, and other expenses in your new area can be pricier than you’re used to.
-Learn more about the local cost of living so you aren’t hit with any surprises down the road.
-You can do your own research into what it will generally cost to live in the neighborhoods you’re considering, but to save time you can also use the Cost of Living Index to review the costs of living in your desired locations in comparison to your current one.
+You can do your own research into what it will generally cost to live in the neighborhoods you’re considering, but to save time you can also use a Cost of Living Index to review the costs of living in your desired locations in comparison to your current one.

 One cost that varies greatly by location is taxes.
 You’ll want to take a look at residential, sales, and employment taxes that your potential new state, county, or city will throw at you.
-These taxes can affect your take home pay and how much you spend on housing and day-to-day essentials.
+These taxes can affect your overall financial situation, including your take home pay and how much you spend on housing and day-to-day essentials.

 On an important side note, do some digging into what’s happening in your new city.
 If they have plans to rezone anytime soon, your taxes can change as a result.
 You can learn more about these plans by going to the city's website or checking in with their planning department.
 While this news might be common knowledge to locals, you don’t want to be hit with a higher tax bill than you intended to pay after you move.